Rubber tori in the boundary of expanded stable maps: -morphisms in the universal target

 Now consider a map to this expanded target which intersects every stratum and is a tube along the non-tube component $Y_{v_1}$.
 This map has finitely many automorphisms because the rubber torus $\Gm \langle e \rangle$ acts on $Y_{v_1}$ and $Y_{v_2}$ simultaneously, and the stability of the source curve over $Y_{v_2}$ is sufficient to guarantee finiteness of automorphisms.

 On the other hand, the map is not stable.
 We conclude that stability is strictly stronger than finiteness of automorphisms.
-Stability is imposed in order to guarantee separatedness of the moduli space.
-For smooth pairs this is unnecessary: stability and finiteness of automorphisms are equivalent \cite[Lemma 3.2]{Li1}. \end{example}
+In this example we see that, without stability, the moduli space is not separated: if the map above arises as the limit of a one-parameter family, we can produce a different limit by simply collapsing the component $Y_{v_1}$ in the target and its corresponding tube component in the source.
+The interaction between stability and separatedness is discussed in \cite[Theorem~4.6.1]{MR20}.
+For smooth pairs this subtlety does not arise: stability and finiteness of automorphisms are equivalent \cite[Lemma 3.2]{Li1}. \end{example}